2012 Minnesota elections

 Elections were held in Minnesota on Tuesday, November 6, 2012.
 Primary elections took place on August 14, 2012.
+The Democratic-Farmer-Labor Party (DFL) saw wins across the board, gaining a majority in both state legislative houses and flipping one congressional seat.
+Two Republican-supported constitutional amendments on were struck down.

 Federal

 United States Senate

-Democratic–Farmer–Labor candidate Senator Amy Klobuchar stood for re-election.
-She was opposed by Republican state Representative Kurt Bills.
+Democratic–Farmer–Labor candidate Senator Amy Klobuchar won re-election over Republican state Representative Kurt Bills.

 United States House of Representatives

 All eight seats of the Minnesota delegation in the United States House of Representatives were up for election in 2012.
 All eight incumbents were seeking re-election.
+The DFL won five seats, flipping District 8.

 State

 Ballot measures

 Two constitutional amendments regarding same-sex marriage and voter identification were on the ballot.
+Both were defeated.

 Minnesota Senate

 All 67 seats in the Minnesota Senate were up for election in 2012.
+The DFL won a majority with 39 seats.

 Minnesota House of Representatives

 All 134 seats in the Minnesota House of Representatives were up for election in 2012.
+The DFL won a majority with 73 seats.

 Local

 Many elections for local offices were also held on November 6, 2012.